The fact that banner ad size has an impact on performance may seem intuitive and obvious to some people, but it is not to others.

 To be truly effective, advertising has to deliver results for both the publisher and the advertiser.

-The results for the publisher come in the form of revenue, client retention, revenue growth and higher ad rates.
-Results for the advertiser come in the form of clicks, leads and transactions.
+The results for the publisher come in the form of revenue, client retention, revenue growth and higher website ad rates.
+Results for the advertiser come in the form of clicks, leads, transactions and in-store or event visits.

 Following a commonly accepted banner ad size standard will result in more revenue and happier clients.
 Ad networks will deliver higher quality and better paying clients as well.